Purpose of the Establishment

 It is only organizations that can apply for participation.

-The names and information on participating organizations are listed in the "Participating Organizations" page.
-In addition, participants may join in the information exchange BBS (log in with an ID and password allocated by the secretariat.).
+The names and website on participating organizations are listed in the "Participating Organizations" page.